 Unlike a conventional ground anchor, the Shed Shackle doesn't require a heavy concrete floor to the shed and actually improves the strength of the shed wall - your shed becomes steel reinforced!

 Customer Comment: "You might like to know that we recently had our shed broken into with one bike stolen.
 However, the two bikes we had secured to the Shed Shackle were not touched!!
 So we have been asked by our residents to order another!!
 We all think the Shed Shackle is fab!!"

 If you have high value items in need of protection, a good concrete floor with a Torc Ground Anchor may give you better security, at a higher price, but if a 100mm+ thickness concrete floor is unrealistic or if a floor-mounted anchor will be too awkward to use regularly or if the overall cost would be prohibitive, a Shed Shackle can offer a pragmatic and easy-to-use alternative that is still very likely to deter the thief.

-Now Available in Black as well as Red A recent introduction is the Black Shed Shackle.
+Now Manufactured in Black: A recent introduction is the Black Shed Shackle.
 The Black Shed Shackle has identical dimensions and fixings: The only difference is the colour!

 The photo to the right shows the core metalwork, with a 12"/300mm ruler in between to give an idea of scale.

 The Shed Shackle is modular so you can fit it in many ways.
 It is made primarily from 30mm x 5mm thick steel bar, and the centre section (with the folded plate shackle) and the long extension bars are all 420mm long.
 The short side brace is 160mm long.